Eschlikon: Religion

 From the 2000 census, 1,209 or 38.6% were Roman Catholic, while 1,282 or 40.9% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 4 Old Catholics (or about 0.13% of the population) who belonged to the Christian Catholic Church of Switzerland, there are 23 individuals (or about 0.73% of the population) who belong to the Orthodox Church, and there are 137 individuals (or about 4.37% of the population) who belong to another Christian church.
 There were 2 individuals (or about 0.06% of the population) who were Jewish, and 138 (or about 4.40% of the population) who are Muslim.
 There are 5 individuals (or about 0.16% of the population) who belong to another church (not listed on the census), 227 (or about 7.25% of the population) belong to no church, are agnostic or atheist, and 106 individuals (or about 3.38% of the population) did not answer the question.

 Weather

 Eschlikon has an average of 140.8 days of rain or snow per year and on average receives 1268 mm of precipitation.
 The wettest month is June during which time Eschlikon receives an average of 135 mm of rain or snow.
 During this month there is precipitation for an average of 13.1 days.
 The month with the most days of precipitation is May, with an average of 13.5, but with only 127 mm of rain or snow.
 The driest month of the year is October with an average of 82 mm of precipitation over 13.1 days.

 Education

 The entire Swiss population is generally well educated.
-In Eschlikon about 75.9% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Eschlikon about 75.9% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).